rootshooter/shellcoder/README.md

  </p>

  ## Encoding shellcode
- There are a couple options to can use to encode shellcode in different formats.
+ There are a couple options you can choose from to encode shellcode.
 Here is a list of formats the shellcode can be encoded with:

 - clang_aes
 - clang_caesar